university-bootcamp/coding-environment/cloud-ide.md

 # Cloud IDE

-Instead of installing the programs on our personal computers, we can use a (Cloud IDE).
+Instead of installing the programs on our personal computers, we can use a Cloud IDE.

 While there are many options, we recommend starting with Codenvy; it has much of what is needed set up already.
 Cloud IDEs allow us to run a full-fledged coding environment inside our web browser.
 The setup is quick and straightforward, which makes using a cloud IDE a no-brainer at this stage of the game.